How to Apply the Alignment Marketing Formula

 - Know your ideal audience.
 And be in that group and hang out with them.
 Follow the hashtags that people use in their messages to find the coaches, speakers, and podcast hosts.
 Find those people and hang out with them since they're probably interested in hearing what you have to say.

 - People do not need to know where they can purchase another product.
-In fact, they don't even need another product.
+In fact, they don't even another product.
 Now more than ever, people need people who care about them first and foremost.
 Hear them and understand where they are coming from so you can offer them something better suited to their unique needs.

 [21:58] The Alignment Marketing Formula